Azure Private Link for Azure SQL Database and Azure Synapse Analytics

 Once the network admin creates the Private Endpoint (PE), the SQL admin can manage the Private Endpoint Connection (PEC) to SQL Database.

-Navigate to the server resource in the Azure portal as per steps shown in the screenshot below
+Navigate to the server resource in the Azure portal as per steps shown in the following screenshot.

 - (1) Select the Private endpoint connections in the left pane